Inter-university Consortium for Political and Social Research: Overview

 A unit within the Institute for Social Research at the University of Michigan, ICPSR is a membership-based organization, with over 760 member colleges and universities and other research institutions around the world.
 A Governing Council of leading scholars and data professionals guides and oversees the activities of ICPSR.

 While many of the datasets housed at ICPSR are provided to the public without cost, most require the data user to be a member of an ICPSR member institution or to pay a download fee.

+Social media data collected by Meta at the Social Media Archive may be utilized by researchers upon application through the organization.

 The ICPSR data archive is listed in the Registry of Research Data Repositories re3data.org.

 ICPSR Summer Program in Quantitative Methods of Social Research

 The founders of ICPSR believed researchers needed training to use the data the consortium was providing.

 The first Summer Program was held in 1963 and was attended by 21 faculty members and 41 graduate students from member institutions.
 The program offered nine courses, with the most popular class, "Proseminar in Behavior Research Methods", attracting 46 participants.

 The Summer Program expanded its offerings and participation over time.
 In 2015, the ICPSR Summer Program offered 81 courses addressing quantitative and analytic skills taught by 101 instructors from across North America and Europe.
 Participants included students, faculty, and nonacademic researchers from more than 40 countries, 300 institutions, and 30 disciplines.
-Due to the Covid-19 pandemic, the ICPSR Summer Program was held entirely online in 2020 and 2021.
+Due to the COVID-19 pandemic, the ICPSR Summer Program was held entirely online in 2020 and 2021.

-The National Archive of Criminal Justice Data
+National Archive of Criminal Justice Data

 The National Archive of Criminal Justice Data (NACJD), established in 1978, is a topical data archive located within the Inter-University Consortium for Political and Social Research (ICPSR), a unit of the Institute for Social Research (ISR) at the University of Michigan.
 NACJD is sponsored by the Bureau of Justice Statistics, the National Institute of Justice, and the Office of Juvenile Justice and Delinquency Prevention of the United States Department of Justice.

 NACJD archives and disseminates digital data on crime and justice for secondary analysis.
 The archive comprises 2,500 datasets, including approximately 1,500 available for public use.
 NACJD houses several large-scale and federal crime data series, including: